 In this recipe, the pink layer is from a combo of MacroLife’s Miracle Reds superfruit powder and ground dried cranberries.
 I love my food processor anyway, but it really came in handy to grind the dried cranberries into the pink dough.

-As in my Carob pinwheels, you start by making your dough in the food processor up to the point of adding the fruit powder.
+Start by making your dough in the food processor up to the point of adding the fruit powder.
 Then you chill, shape and roll the vanilla half of the dough.
 If you form the dough into a square with your hands after the chilling step, it will help it stay square-ish during the rolling.
 That’s square, right?

 Follow the same process with the chilled pink dough.
 It will be crumblier, so when you get to the rolling step, you are relying on the less-crumbly vanilla dough to help hold both together.